 As a first step, you should:

-- Use research to pinpoint the issues that your target audience has, then demonstrate how your solution will resolve those issues.
+- Use research to pinpoint your target audience’s issues, then demonstrate how your solution will resolve those issues.

 - Describe how you’ll put your concept into action.